St Lucia luxury yacht charter

 Getting to St Lucia

 St Lucia has two main airports; Hewanorra International Airport and the smaller George F L Charles Airport.
 Both handle commercial and private jets.
-George F L Charles Airport predominantly handles flights to and from other Caribbean destinations and is located 2km north of Castries.
+George F L Charles Airport predominantly handles flights to and from other Caribbean destinations and is located 2 kilometres north of Castries.

 Helicopter charters operate from Hewanorra and George F L Charles to facilitate swift transfers between the north and south of the island.

 Charters must clear customs as they pass through each country in the Windward Island chain.
 Fees for the clearing process tend to vary.
 A Customs and Immigration department is conveniently situated within the Marigot Bay marina facilities.